rweaverra/bowling_app/README.md

 ## Development

-> use the code below to start app
+> Use the commands inside your terminal terminal to start the app.
+Once you have executed the commands, open up your webbrowser and go to localhost:3000 to play the game.

 ~~~~
 npm install